Proof of Prior Insurance: Why You Need It & How to Get a Coverage Letter

 How Long of a Gap Is Acceptable?

-The short answer: no gap is ideal, but thresholds vary by insurer.
+The short answer: no gap is ideal, but thresholds vary by insurer and state.

 • 90+ days: Most insurers treat this as a significant lapse.
-Direct Auto, for example, requires no more than 90 days of lapse to qualify for prior insurance savings.
+Some carriers require no more than 90 days of lapse to qualify for prior insurance savings.

 • 6+ months: At this point, you may be classified similarly to a first-time buyer with no prior coverage.